Citi Custom Cash Card vs. Citi Double Cash Card

 Indeed, the Double Cash card offers one of the highest flat cash back rates and the Custom Cash offers one of the highest rates you can get in categories like groceries, gas and dining while paying no annual fee.

-While the Citi Custom Cash offers the flexibility to minimize interest charges on both transferred balances and new purchases, the Double Cash card only carries an intro APR on balance transfers, but it’s longer.
+While the Citi Custom Cash offers the flexibility to minimize interest charges on both transferred balances and new purchases for an introductory period, the Double Cash card only carries an introductory APR on balance transfers.
+However, it offers a longer period for balance transfers.

-The Citi Custom Cash Card offers a 0 percent intro APR on balance transfers and purchases for 15 months, followed by the variable APR of 19.24 percent to 29.24 percent.
-Meanwhile, the Citi Double Cash Card offers a 0 percent intro APR on balance transfers only for 18 months, with the same variable 19.24 percent to 29.24 percent ongoing APR after that (transfers must be made in the first four months to qualify).
+The Citi Custom Cash Card offers a 0 percent intro APR on balance transfers and purchases for 15 months, followed by 18.49% - 28.49% (Variable) APR.
+Meanwhile, the Citi Double Cash Card offers a 0 percent intro APR on balance transfers only for 18 months, with the same 18.49% - 28.49% (Variable) APR after that (transfers must be made in the first four months to qualify).

 Since the Citi Custom Cash card’s intro APR offer applies to both balance transfers and new purchases, it offers a bit more flexibility than the Double Cash, though for a shorter period of 15 months.
 It allows you a chance to both chip away at existing debt and finance large expenses.
 The card’s 5 percent balance transfer fee (minimum $5), however, makes it a more expensive option for balance transfers.